Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 Stop One: Wat Mahathat — The Buddha Head in the Tree Roots (14:30)

-Your first stop is Wat Mahathat — home to the single most iconic image in Ayutthaya, and one that the afternoon light transforms completely.
+Your first stop is Wat Mahathat — home to the single most iconic image in the Ayutthaya Historical Park, and one that the afternoon light transforms completely.

 The head was severed during the Burmese invasion of 1767 and fell to the ground.
 Over centuries the banyan tree's roots slowly grew around it, claiming it as part of the living tree.
 Many Thai people believe the tree spiritually protected the Buddha's face — faith enduring through destruction.
 Your guide tells this story in full, connecting the image in front of you to the night that ended the greatest kingdom in Southeast Asia.